fioprotocol/fio-service-burnnfts/README.md

-# fio-burn-expired
+# fio-service-burnnfts

-Service to burn expired domains
+Service for burning NFTs that have been removed by a user on the FIO Chain.

 ## Environment variables